mtso/rfmt/README.md

 ## Usage

+From the command line:

-1. Change into a target directory.
+1. Change directory `cd` into the target directory that contains your JavaScript files.
-2. Run `fmt` from the command line.
+2. Run `fmt`.